akira/exq/README.md

 Exq is a job processing library compatible with Resque / Sidekiq for the [Elixir](http://elixir-lang.org) language.
 * Exq uses Redis as a store for background processing jobs.
-* Exq handles concurrency, job persistence, and tracking so you don't have to.
+* Exq handles concurrency, job persistence, job retries, and tracking so you don't have to.
 * Jobs are persistent so they would survive across node restarts.
 * You can use multiple Erlang nodes to process from the same pool of jobs.
 * Exq uses a format that is Resque/Sidekiq compatible.